idvorkin/idvorkin.github.io/_posts/2015-11-28-essentialism.md

     - strategy
 ---

-Time is my precious resource - I have a limited number of hours in my life, and once I’ve used them, I never get them back.
+Time is my precious resource - I have a limited number of hours in my life, and once I've used them, I never get them back.
 Essentialisim describes how to make sure I'm getting the most out of time.

 _Essentialisim is similar to strategy, as well as outsourcing_